Why I walk: Come Walk With Me participants share their breast cancer stories

 “I was a breast cancer patient — diagnosed in 2000,” Iselin says.
 “In 2003, the idea just came to me one day.
 I own a local business here and I just thought it would be really great if some of the merchants around town put together some kind of walk that community members could be part of and have it all go toward a good cause.
 I’m proud of how far it’s come.”

 The first time Stephanee MacDonald Myers participated in Come Walk With Me was 2011.
 She and her team, Team Nana, have proudly walked every year since in honor of her mother, Nancy.

 "My sweet momma utilized many of the services that this walk helps provide," MacDonald Myers says.
 "She has been gone for three years and we miss her every day."

 October 5 will be Leslie Knowlton’s first time participating in Come Walk With Me.

 She chose to sign up to support her sister and every other person in her community who has battled or is currently battling breast cancer.

 “I walk for my sister,” Knowlton says.
 “She goes to chemo every Friday and has used some of the programs that this walk supports.
 We are so happy to be part of Come Walk With Me and love that the money raised stays here in our community.”

-Come Walk With Me is a breast cancer walk held in Sumner on October 5, 2019.
-The event begins and ends at The Old Cannery Furniture Warehouse, and 100 percent of the funds raised benefit breast cancer patients and survivors who rely on MultiCare Good Samaritan Hospital for breast health services.
+Come Walk With Me is a breast cancer walk held in Sumner every October.
+All proceeds benefit breast cancer patients and survivors who rely on MultiCare Good Samaritan Hospital and the Good Samaritan Cancer Resource Center for breast health services.
 Learn more about how you can get involved.

 Here's what the event looks like, along with a letter of advice from a breast cancer survivor: